creating a fundraising plan

 Finding Individual Donors

 Individual donors make up 80% of the private money flowing to the nonprofit sector, yet many nonprofits don’t know how to find and communicate with individual donors.
-This webinar will give you tools and strategies to:
+This on demand webinar will give you tools and strategies to:

 • Engage your board in individual donor fundraising